altocodenl/tagaway/readme.md

 ### Todo alpha remaining

+- script to:
+   - no metadata hash
+      - update hashes (upic & upicd)
+      - merge duplicates
+   - fix dates & date
+   - auto add orientation based on metadata if pic is not already rotated (but not on videos)

 - Pics
    - Fix scroll height when having many tags on tag search.
    - * Query based on actual query.